Updated: 20th June 2022

 That means, for every 4 third-party posts, you should share 1 promotional post.
-That way you don’t come across as a self-promotional douchebag, and retain your audience’s interest so they won’t mind your promotions.
+That way you don’t come across as a self-promotional douchebag and retain your audience’s interest so they won’t mind your promotions.

-27. Include a CTA
+#26.
+Include a CTA

-A CTA is a call-to-action – a clear instruction that tells your audience how you want them to respond to your post.
+A CTA is a call to action – a clear instruction that tells your audience how you want them to respond to your post.
 If you’re running an ad, a CTA is crucial to increasing your ROI.